 Neuroscientific data - be they experimental or simulated data, models or software - are multimodal, heterogeneous, and organised in many different ways.
-All these different types of data must be structured, categorised and integratively described, so that they may be found, compared and/or reused by other researchers.
+Although most of these data use similar terms and concepts, it can be challenging to standardise these terms without losing the study-specific aspects of each data type.
+The process of organising, categorising and integrating data is called data curation.
+Data curations allows for the data to be found, compared and/or reused by other researchers.
 The EBRAINS Curation Service supports you in this process.
-Together, we will take a step closer to the vision of "open data."
+Together, we will advance Open Science by making data "open".

-Preparing data for sharing is often cumbersome and requires good data and metadata management.
-Good management practices are outlined in the FAIR guiding principles (Wilkinson et al., 2016).
-The EBRAINS Curation Service strives to meet these principles and supports researchers and scientific publishers in their endeavors to improve the Findability, Accessibility, Interoperability, and Reusability (FAIRness) of data.
+The FAIR guiding principles also serve to guide researchers in preparing data for data sharing and managing data and metadata appropriately.
+The EBRAINS Curation Service follows these FAIR principles in the curation of data and supports researchers and scientific publishers in their endeavours to improve the Findability, Accessibility, Interoperability, and Reusability (FAIRness) of their data.